Sales and Consumer Engagement

 - Responding to a new inbound lead immediately, before your competition can

 - Conducting an initial screening to evaluate which loan officer would be the best fit for the particular borrower

 We live in an omni-channel world.
 The way we absorb and gather information isn’t just via phone, text, email, online, etc. Your borrowers use all the same channels you use every day, so it only makes sense to develop a solid omni-channel strategy.
 Here are some ways to optimize your communication across multiple channels to make sure you’re effectively engaging with borrowers after initial contact is made:

 - Send an automatic confirmation email with your sales rep’s contact information in it after every appointment scheduled (bonus: include a link that allows them to add it to their calendar)

-- Send an appointment reminder via SMS message to the customer 30 minutes before the calendar event
+- Send an appointment reminder via SMS message to the potential borrower 30 minutes before the calendar event

 - If your rep calls back on time and the customer is unavailable, send a missed appointment email/SMS to the customer asking them when a good time would be to follow up next

-Most companies don't take advantage of these opportunities to engage customers and this is a huge mistake.
-The customer has already expressed some level of interest and it is your sales team’s job to not let these leads fall through the cracks.
+Most companies don't take advantage of these opportunities to engage potential borrowers and this is a huge mistake.
+The potential borrower has already expressed some level of interest and it is your sales team’s job to not let these leads fall through the cracks.

-Overall, there are many things organizations can do to ensure their customers have a fantastic experience.
-I've found that the ball is dropped most of the time after contact, and companies must have strict standards in place to ensure they aren’t leaving money on the table by not following up with customers.
+Overall, there are many things organizations can do to ensure their borrowers have a fantastic experience.
+I've found that the ball is dropped most of the time after contact, and companies must have strict standards in place to ensure they aren’t leaving money on the table by not following up with borrowers.